MicrosoftDocs/azure-docs/articles/machine-learning/how-to-use-batch-model-deployments.md

 ### Update the default batch deployment

-Although you can invoke a specific deployment inside of an endpoint, you'll usually want to invoke the endpoint itself and let the endpoint decide which deployment to use.
-Such deployment is named the "default" deployment.
-This gives you the possibility of changing the default deployment and hence changing the model serving the deployment without changing the contract with the user invoking the endpoint.
-Use the following instruction to update the default deployment:
+Although you can invoke a specific deployment inside an endpoint, you'll typically want to invoke the endpoint itself and let the endpoint decide which deployment to use—the default deployment.
+You can change the default deployment (and consequently, change the model serving the deployment) without changing your contract with the user invoking the endpoint.
+Use the following code to update the default deployment:

 # [Azure CLI](#tab/cli)